Wbarrett1013/Group-5-Project-1/README.md

 Athletic performances are recorded for each game played.
 This is a one-to-many non-identifying relationship.
 For every sport, there are multiple games for certain seasons and duration.
 These form a one-to-many non-identifying relationship.
 For every game, tickets are sold to fans and students for specific prices at specific games.

-Every sport there are staff members who help in their roles to support the sports teams.This forms a one-to-many non-identifying relationship.
+Every sport there are staff members who help in their roles to support the sports teams.
+This forms a one-to-many non-identifying relationship.
 Each sport has to have facilities to host these games.
 The facilities entity keeps a record of location, capacity, and names.
 Finally, shared facilities is an identified many-to-many relationship between the sports and facilities entity.
 This records the number of usages of facilities by certain sports and the maintenance status.